SkullCrusher0003/discord-chess-activity/README.md

 2. Open IDLE on your PC, copy main.py.
 3. Replace "TOKEN_HERE" with your bot token, which you will find in your application details.
 4. Run the Code.

+### Usage
+- Run `sc!chess` after joining a VC
+- Click on the link sent by the bot to start playing!